 Third, different specifications of the money demand function have different implications for the conduct of monetary policy near the zero lower bound.
 In the case of a log-log specification, money demand becomes infinitely large at the zero lower bound, so that the opportunity cost of holding money cannot go below zero.
-On the other hand, with a semi-log money demand function, the marginal utility of money becomes zero at a finite level of real money balances and becomes negative beyond that level.
-Rognlie (2016), in the context of a negative interest rate policy, shows that, with a semi-log money demand function, the negative opportunity cost of holding money created by the negative interest rate policy may violate the Friedman rule in the opposite of the traditional direction, so that such a policy could deteriorate economic welfare.
+On the other hand, with a semi-log money demand function, the marginal utility of money becomes zero at a finite level of real money balances and becomes negative beyond that level.1 Rognlie (2016), in the context of a negative interest rate policy, shows that, with a semi-log money demand function, the negative opportunity cost of holding money created by the negative interest rate policy may violate the Friedman rule in the opposite of the traditional direction, so that such a policy could deteriorate economic welfare.

 Using annual data for the United States for the period 1900-1994, Lucas (2000) shows that a log-log specification fits the data more closely than a semi-log specification, and that the welfare cost of inflation is substantially large.
 For example, when the inflation rate is 10 percent, the welfare cost reaches 1.8 percent of national income.
-On the other hand, extending the observation period to 2006 so that observations in the period of near-zero interest rates are included, Ireland (2009) shows that a semi-log specification performs better than a log-log specification, and that the welfare cost of inflation is much smaller than estimated by Lucas (2000).
+On the other hand, extending the observation period to 2006 so that observation